7 Awesome Things To Do in Chiang Mai

 - Wat Pha Lat: Wat Pha Lat is a tiny temple hidden in the jungle of Doi Suthep.
 It’s typically overlooked by tourists so you’ll find the setting quite tranquil, especially if a few monks serendipitously wander through during your visit.

 - Wat Chedi Luang: You’ll likely glimpse the massive ruined brick stupa of Wat Chedi Luang from several points in Chiang Mai.

 3. Explore the Local Night Market

 Chiang Mai is famous for its long-established “Night Bazaar” to the east of the city.
-The real highlights of Chiang Mai are the night markets that set up on Saturday and Sunday night – so make sure you stick around for the weekend.
+The real highlights of Chiang Mai are the night markets that are set up on Saturday and Sunday nights – so make sure you stick around for the weekend.

 On Saturday night you find a huge market that starts south of the Chiang Mai gate and runs southeast along Wu Lai Road.
 You’ll find loads of high-quality goods that are handmade in northern Thailand.
 Delicious food stalls offer everything including barbeque seafood, rich curries, and fresh fruit shakes.
 You’ll also encounter live music and performances tucked into the side streets and courtyards along Wu Lai Road.

 When you visit Chiang Mai you can’t miss the numerous songthaews, or red trucks, on the roads.
 Songthaews translated means “two rows”.
 They are converted red trucks with two padded bench seats in the bed and act as shared “taxis” throughout the city.

 Red trucks are our favorite way to get around Chiang Mai.
 Not only are red trucks plentiful and help reduce the number of cars on the road, but they are also fairly inexpensive costing only 30 THB (USD 0.93) per person anywhere within the old city.